-- 4. (1) "Customer due diligence measures" are measures for- - (a) identifying a customer; - (b) determining whether the customer is acting for a third party and, if so, identifying the third party; - (c) verifying the identity of the customer and any third party for whom the customer is acting; - (d) identifying the identity of each beneficial owner of the customer and third party, where either the customer or third party, or both, are not individuals; - (e) taking reasonable measures, on a risk-sensitive basis, to verify the identity of each beneficial owner of the customer and third party so that the service provider is satisfied that it knows who
+- 4. (1) "Customer due diligence measures" are measures for- - (a) identifying a customer; - (b) determining whether the customer is acting for a third party and, if so, identifying the third party; - (c) verifying the identity of the customer and any third party for whom the customer is acting; - (d) identifying each beneficial owner of the customer and third party, where either the customer or third party, or both, are not individuals;

-- each beneficial owner is including, in the case of a legal person, partnership, foundation, trust or similar arrangement, taking reasonable measures to understand the ownership and control structure of the legal person, partnership, foundation, trust or similar arrangement; and - (f) obtaining information on the purpose and intended nature of the business relationship or occasional transaction. - (2) Customer due diligence measures include- - (a) where the customer is not an individual, measures for verifying that any person purporting to act on behalf of the customer is authorised to do so, identifying that person and verifying the identity of that person; and - (b) where the service provider carries on insurance business, measures for identifying each beneficiary under any long term or investment linked policy issued or to be issued by the service provider and verifying the identity of each beneficiary. - (3) Customer due diligence measures do not fall within this section unless they provide for verifying the identity of persons whose identity is required to be verified, on the basis of documents, data or information obtained from a reliable and independent source. - (4) Where customer due diligence measures are required by this section to include measures for identifying and verifying the identity of the beneficial owners of a person, those measures are not required to provide for the identification and verification of any individual who holds shares in a company that is listed on a recognised exchange. - (5) "Ongoing monitoring" of a business relationship means- - (a) scrutinising transactions undertaken throughout the course of the relationship, including where necessary the source of funds, to ensure that the transactions are consistent with the service provider's knowledge of the customer and his business and risk profile; and - (b) keeping the documents, data or information obtained for the purpose of applying customer due diligence measures up-to-date and relevant by undertaking reviews of existing records.
+- (e) taking reasonable measures, on a risk-sensitive basis, to verify the identity of each beneficial owner of the customer and third party so that the service provider is satisfied that it knows who each beneficial owner is including, in the case of a legal person, partnership, foundation, trust or similar arrangement, taking reasonable measures to understand the ownership and control structure of the legal person, partnership, foundation, trust or similar arrangement; and - (f) obtaining information on the purpose and intended nature of the business relationship or occasional transaction. - (2) Customer due diligence measures include- - (a) where the customer is not an individual, measures for verifying that any person purporting to act on behalf of the customer is authorised to do so, identifying that person and verifying the identity of that person; and

+- (b) where the service provider carries on insurance business, measures for identifying each beneficiary under any long term or investment linked policy issued or to be issued by the service provider and verifying the identity of each beneficiary. - (3) Customer due diligence measures do not fall within this section unless they provide for verifying the identity of persons whose identity is required to be verified, on the basis of documents, data or information obtained from a reliable and independent source. - (4) Where customer due diligence measures are required by this section to include measures for identifying and verifying the identity of the beneficial owners of a person, those measures are not required to provide for the identification and verification of any individual who holds shares in a company that is listed on a recognised exchange. - (5) "Ongoing monitoring" of a business relationship means- - (a) scrutinising transactions undertaken throughout the course of the relationship, including where necessary the source of funds, to ensure that the transactions are consistent with the service provider's knowledge of the customer and his business and risk profile; and - (b) keeping the documents, data or information obtained for the purpose of applying customer due diligence measures up-to-date and relevant by undertaking reviews of existing records.

-Meaning of "politically exposed person"
+Meaning of "politically exposed person", "foreign politically exposed person", "domestic politically exposed person" and associated terms

-- 5. (1) "Politically exposed person" means a person who is- - (a) an individual who is, or has been, entrusted with a prominent public function by- - (i) a country other than Anguilla, or - (ii) an international body or organization; - (b) an immediate family member of a person referred to in paragraph (a); - (c) a known close associate of a person referred to in paragraph (a).

-$$(R.A.\ 27/2009,\ s.\ 4(a))$$

-- (2) Without limiting paragraph (1)(a), the following are politically exposed persons within the meaning of that subsection- - (a) heads of state, heads of government and senior politicians;

-- (b) senior government or judicial officials; - (c) high-ranking officers in the armed forces; - (d) members of courts of auditors or of the boards of central banks; - (e) ambassadors and chargés d'affaires: - (f) senior executives of state-owned corporations; and - (g) important political party officials.
+- 5. (1) "Politically exposed person" means- - (a) a foreign politically exposed person; - (b) a domestic politically exposed person; or - (c) a person who is, or has been, entrusted with a prominent function by an international organisation. - (2) "Foreign politically exposed person" means a person who is, or has been, entrusted with a prominent public function by a country other than Anguilla. - (3) "Domestic politically exposed person" means a person who is, or has been, entrusted with a prominent public function by Anguilla. - (4) Without limiting subsections (2) or (3), the following have or exercise prominent public functions in relation to a country- - (a) heads of state, heads of government and senior politicians; - (b) senior government or judicial officials; - (c) high-ranking officers in the armed forces; - (d) members of courts of auditors or of the boards of central banks; - (e) ambassadors and chargés d'affaires; - (f) senior executives of state-owned corporations; and

-(R.A.
-27/2009, s.
-4(b))